fabric8-analytics/fabric8-analytics-scaler/README.md

 #### Check for all possible issues

-The script named `check-all.sh` is to be used to check the sources for all detectable errors and issues.
+The script named `check-all.sh` that is stored in the `qa` subdirectory is to be used to check the sources for all detectable errors and issues.
 This script can be run w/o any arguments:

 ```
 ./check-all.sh